- Home

 Alex Budd

-In November 2025, Alex returns to Opera Australia as CEO to lead the organisation where he has spent more than half his career, including ten years based in the Melbourne Opera Centre.
-From 2000-2019 Alex worked in the roles of Tour Manager and then Manager of OzOpera; founding Director of the Enterprises division; General Manager Melbourne and Enterprises, and Executive Producer, Touring and Commercial.
-In this role, he led Opera Australia’s national and schools’ opera touring programs; commercial musical theatre; outdoor performances in The Domain and Sidney Myer Music Bowl, and produced 16 New Year’s Eve Galas at the Sydney Opera House alongside major tours of South Pacific, The King & I, Anything Goes, My Fair Lady, Evita, and West Side Story.
+Alex returned to Opera Australia as Chief Executive Officer in 2025, leading the organisation where he has spent more than half his career, including ten years based at the Melbourne Opera Centre.
+From 2000 to 2019 he held a series of senior roles including Tour Manager and Manager of OzOpera; founding Director of the Enterprises division; General Manager Melbourne and Enterprises; and Executive Producer, Touring and Commercial.
+In these roles he led Opera Australia’s national opera touring programs, commercial musical theatre activity, and major outdoor performances in The Domain and the Sidney Myer Music Bowl.
+He also produced 16 New Year’s Eve Galas at the Sydney Opera House and oversaw major national tours of South Pacific, The King and I, Anything Goes, My Fair Lady, Evita and West Side Story.

 Andrea Battistoni